subhamkd/heat_equation/README.md

 The saved results are used to make an animation of the transient behaviour, which is saved as a gif in the __Results__ folder

 ## Heated Square example
-simulating the heat distribution in a 1x1 square domain initially at 300K, with the top and right boundry at maintained at 100K.
+simulating the heat distribution in a 1x1 square domain initially at 300K, with the top and right boundry maintained at 100K.

 ![](https://github.com/subhamkd/heat_equation/blob/main/Results/Result.gif)